 In the Project tool window, select the file or folder to move, copy, or rename.

 In the editor, select the expression or symbol to refactor.

 Invoking a refactoring

-On the main menu or on the context menu of the selection, choose.
+From the main menu or from the context menu of the selection, choose.

-Open the Refactor This pop-up list (choose or press Ctrl+Shift+Alt+T), and then choose the required refactoring.
+Open the Refactor This list (choose or press Ctrl+Alt+Shift+T ), and then choose the required refactoring.

 Previewing, adjusting, and applying the suggested changes